 Health Ministries: Promotes health & wholeness in body, mind, and spirit.
 Central to this program are members/friends of the church -- “Knowledgeable Friends” -- willing to be confidential resource persons to those having public benefit problems or health-related concerns.
 We also participate in Christian Education, maintain a library, and collaborate with community organizations devoted to health and wellness.

-Rio Grande Food Project: On the first Sunday of every month, we collect non-perishable food and canned goods for this food pantry located at Rio Grande Presbyterian Church.
+On the first Sunday of every month, we collect non-perishable food and canned goods for Feed the Kids Bags, which go home with students on Fridays.

 Prayer Shawl Ministry: The Prayer Shawl Ministry is one way the St Andrew community can reach out to others who may need a special blessing.
 This ministry strives to bring God’s love through the comfort and warmth of hand-made shawls.
 A member begins with prayers and blessings for the recipient and the intentions are continued throughout the creation of the shawl.
 Upon completion, a final blessing is offered before the shawl is sent on its way.
 Shawls can be used for: undergoing medical procedures; as a comfort after a loss or in times of stress; during bereavement; prayer or meditation; commitment or marriage ceremonies; birthing; wedding gift; rites of passage; during an illness and recovery; ordination or anniversaries.